How Long Does Oxycodone Stay in Your System?

 The opioid epidemic has been a serious concern in the United States for the past several years.

 The rate of opioid overdoses in the country has risen dramatically since the epidemic’s beginning in the late 1990s.
-One of the drugs that have contributed to the growing addiction and overdose problems is oxycodone.
-As the drug epidemic persists, more research is being conducted to answer common questions about this drug’s effects on the body, such as “how long does oxycodone stay in your system?”
-As a drug rehab in Palm Springs, CA, that has experience working with people addicted to oxycodone, we wanted to take a closer look ourselves.
+One drug that has contributed to the growing addiction and overdose problems is oxycodone.
+As the drug epidemic persists, more research is being conducted to answer common questions about this drug’s effects on the body, such as “How long does oxycodone stay in your system?”
+As a Palm Springs rehab center that has experience working with people addicted to oxycodone, we wanted to take a closer look ourselves.

 What Is Oxycodone, and What Does It Do?